radicle-dev/radicle.xyz/_guides/seeder.md

 [guide][caddy-guide] instead.

 If everything worked, you should now have HTTPS support for your daemon.
-To check, run the following command with your seed's domain:
+To check, run the following command, replacing `seed.radicle.garden` with your seed's domain:

     curl https://seed.radicle.garden/api/v1